berezaa/minershaven/README.md

 After four years, the game file is being provided for public use in educational, recreational or commercial purposes.

 ## License
+minershaven.rblx is available under the terms of the Apache 2 License [LICENSE.txt](LICENSE.txt) for details

 ## Contact
 * Andrew Bereza